Local acyclicity in $p$-adic cohomology: Background on rigid cohomology and arithmetic D -modules

 \subsection{Monsky--Washnitzer cohomology}

 For most of this article, we will use the Monsky--Washnitzer approach to rigid cohomology, the basics of which we very briefly review here.
-For the reader wishing for more details, a relatively thorough introduction is given in \cite[\S\S2-3]{Ked06a}.
+For the reader wishing for more details, a better introduction is given in \cite[\S\S2-3]{Ked06a}.

-\begin{definition} A $K$-dagger algebra is a $K$-algebra isomorphic to a quotient $K\weak{x_1,\ldots,x_n}/I$ of an overconvergent power series algebra over $K$. \end{definition}
+\begin{definition}[\cite{GK00}] A $K$-dagger algebra is a $K$-algebra isomorphic to a quotient $K\weak{x_1,\ldots,x_n}/I$ of an overconvergent power series algebra over $K$. \end{definition}

+We denote by $\Norm{\cdot}_\mathrm{sup}$ the supremum seminorm on a $K$-dagger algebra, if $A$ is reduced then this is a norm \cite[Theorem 1.7]{GK00}.
+For any real number $\lambda>1$, we consider the subalgebra